Mrso736/Seduction/README.md

 A guide on Charisma written by me

-This guide already contains all my current knowledge of the subject.
+This guide contains most current knowledge of the subject.
-While it is not yet complete in its current form, i intent to keep updating it with the knowledge i gain.
+While it is not yet complete in its current form (from a text structure perspective), i intent to keep updating it if i gain new knowledge.

 &nbsp;